gregmsanderson/fly-live-beats/docs/9-aws-deploy-it.md

 > Bind mounts are tied to the lifecycle of the container that uses them.
 After all of the containers that use a bind mount are stopped, such as when a task is stopped, the data is removed.

 For persistent storage you would pick "EFS" as the volume type, then add the rest of the details it asks for to configure it.
-EFS provides peristent storage.
+EFS provides persistent storage.

 I'll leave logging enabled.
 That goes to AWS Cloudwatch.
 It should show you the name of your log (for example `/ecs/your-name`).
 That's very handy if there are any issues.